Better Language Models Exhibit Higher Visual Alignment: Additional Ablations and Comparisons

-The choice of projection network architecture is ablated in Table \ref{tab:ablations_architecture}.
-While no single architecture consistently scores best, the MLP-based \methodname{} configuration performs competitively compared to NV-Embed and QFormer throughout the evaluation cases.
+The choice of projection network architecture is compared in Table \ref{tab:ablations_architecture}.
+The evaluated models use DINOv2-ViT-B/14 as their vision backbone.
+While no single architecture consistently scores best, the MLP-based \methodname{} configuration performs competitively compared to NV-Transformer and Q-Transformer throughout the evaluation datasets.
 Additionally, Transformer-based architectures entail increased computational complexity due to the more evolved attention mechanism and processing of more tokens, making MLPs an attractive choice from an efficiency perspective as well.
 These results suggest that the additional information contained across all tokens of an input is not significantly more adjuvant compared to solely considering the last token representation as is done with the MLP.